priceline/design-system/MIGRATING_to_v3.md

 - Tree-shaking for the `core` package (`pcln-design-system`)
 - Tree-shaking for the `icons` package (`pcln-icons`)
-  - Can now use `import { TrendingUp, Timer } from 'pcln-icons'` import syntax
 - Tree-shaking for the `autocomplete` package (`pcln-autocomplete`)
 - Tree-shaking for the `modal` package (`pcln-modal`)
 - Tree-shaking for the `popover` package (`pcln-popover`)